Application for fall 2015 is now open.

 Note: Beginning with applicants for the class of 2016, an associate’s degree or a bachelor’s degree must be awarded prior to the application deadline.
-In addition, precalculus or calculus, and human anatomy and physiology must be completed before you submit your application and must be completed by may 2015.
+In addition, precalculus or calculus, and human anatomy and physiology should be completed before you submit your application and must be completed by may 2015.
 All official transcripts must be received by the application deadline.
 Do not assume it has reached the school just because you requested it to be sent.
 It is your responsibility to follow up.

 Applicants must be at least 18 years of age and possess a minimum of an Associate’s Degree from an accredited college and a minimum average GPA of 2.5, overall from all schools attended.
 In addition, all applicants must have completed at least one full-semester each of college-level pre-calculus and college-level Human Anatomy and Physiology, with a minimum of a “C” grade in each course.
 A lab section for anatomy and physiology is strongly recommended.
 All required courses must be taken within the past 6 years.

 Applicants must be US citizens or legal residents.
 International candidates with student visas are not eligible to apply.
 Transfer of credits is not currently available.
 For graduates of foreign institutions, we will only accept evaluations of foreign transcripts.
 You must use an agency approved by the ARRT to evaluate your transcript.
 Those listed under the National Association of Credential Evaluation Services (NACES) are acceptable.
 The list can be found at www.naces.org.

 All applicants must complete the required online application, submit a nonrefundable application fee of $50, and official school transcripts by February 1st to be eligible for selection for the following September.
 Applicants are required to submit all college transcripts.
 No applications will be accepted after deadline has passed.

 Qualified applicants will be scheduled to take the entrance examination.
 The examination will be held on March 9, 2015 and consists of four major components: